Robert Coello: San Francisco Giants

 Coello signed a minor league deal with the San Francisco Giants with an opt out clause by June 1.
-Coello exercised his opt out clause and became a free agent on June 1.
-Prior to his release, Coello had been pitching as a starter in AAA, starting 11 games for the River Cats.
+On June 1, 2015, Coello exercised his opt-out clause and became a free agent.
+Prior to his release, Coello had been pitching as a starter for the Triple-A Sacramento River Cats, logging a 6-3 record and 3.50 ERA with 49 strikeouts over 11 starts.